jeroenvandisseldorp/ksml/docs/reference/operation-reference.md

 ### `filterNot`

 Excludes records that satisfy a condition (opposite of filter).
+Records are kept when the condition returns false.

 #### Parameters